DESTRUCTIVE DOGS: creating destructive behavior

 Thinking like a dog

 To understand why Rascal behaves (or misbehaves) in certain ways, you must first realize what is important to your dog.
-Dogs need rules, direction, and praise.
+Dogs need rules, direction, rewards for good behavior, motivation, and praise.
 Rascal cannot know how to behave if you don’t teach your dog alternatives to the inappropriate behavior.

 Rascal naturally seeks a loving leader to provide guidance.
 Before you can address your specific problems, you must settle that primary issue: who’s in charge?
 You are!